cplemm/AsyncAIChat/tests.md

 Check the live metrics in App Insights and logs of the Azure Function to see if there are any errors.

+Make sure to provision enough quota (TPM - tokens per minute) on your Azure OpenAI resource.
+If that's not high enough your load test calls will get throttled (HTTP 429 errors).
+In that case, the Function will return an error string, which the test client will print out in red color.

-In case you encounter any issues, please submit a PR to this repo.
+***In case you encounter any issues, please submit a PR to this repo.***